 Nigel conceived the idea for and has organised the Selby District Jobs Fair for the last 3 years.
 Over 50 companies and 1,000 residents attend the event matching prospective employers with employees.
-Since the last election, unemployment in Nigel's constituency has fallen by over 35%.
+Since 2010, unemployment in Nigel's constituency has fallen by over 35%.

 In Autumn 2013, Nigel gained praise from the Chancellor for successfully leading the campaign to restore the concessionary coal allowance to retired coal miners, who had their allowance stopped following the collapse of UK Coal.
 Nigel has a keen interest in Yorkshire Tourism and UK Music and its effect on the UK economy and has led two parliamentary debates on these issues.